markatk/intellij-logitech-craft/README.md

 # IntelliJ-Logitech-Craft

+# WARNING

+This plugin isn't finished yet and is currently not in active development!

 ## Description

 This Jetbrains IntelliJ family plugin adds Logitech Craft support to Jetbrains IDEs to assign actions to the crown.